cran/transfR/README.md

 ## How to get started

 This package comes with two datasets (Blavet and Oudon) that contains all the necessary inputs to test the package and perform discharge prediction.
 Users are advised to check the 'Get started with transfR' vignette (`vignette("V01_get_started", package = "transfR")`) that provides a complete implementation of the method with the Oudon dataset.
+Two additional vignettes are proposed to help the preparation of input data: a spatiotemporal array of observed discharge (`vignette("V02_inputs_preparation_stars", package = "transfR")`) and a morphometric description of the catchments (`vignette("V03_inputs_preparation_whitebox", package = "transfR")`).
 In addition, each function comes with different examples.

+A detailed description of the modelling approach and the package has been published by de Lavenne et al. (2023): the theoretical aspects of each modelling step are described in more detail, arguments justifying the default values used in the functions are presented, and limitations of the approach are discussed for a consistent implementation of the approach.

 For the French region of Brittany, a [web service (SIMFEN)](https://geosas.fr/simfen/) using this package was developed to facilitate the implementation of the method without the need for the user to have programming skills in R or to collect the necessary input data (Dallery et al. 2020).